 Incredicoaster at Disneyland

 Let’s keep it real.
+This is not the Matterhorn Bobleds.
 When we planned our trip to Disneyland, I was so excited to ride California Screamin’ in Paradise Pier with my daughter.
 The steel roller coaster (that was themed to look like a wooden coaster) opened in 2001 and featured a vertical loop in the shape of Mickey Mouse’s head.
 It was iconic, which is why I was so shocked when they replaced it with a sunburst from 2007 – 2012.

 Related post: How to Overcome Fear on Roller Coasters